Torres Strait Prawn Fishery

-DSEWPaC 2013, Assessment of the Torres Strait Prawn Fishery, Australian Government Department of Sustainability, Environment, Water, Population and Communities, Canberra.
+DSEWPaC 2013, Assessment of the Torres Strait Prawn Fishery, Department of Sustainability, Environment, Water, Population and Communities, Canberra.

 O’Neill, MF & Turnbull, CT 2006, Stock assessment of the Torres Strait tiger prawn fishery (Penaeus esculentus), Queensland, Queensland Department of Primary Industries and Fisheries, Brisbane.

 Pitcher, CR 2013, Environmental sustainability assessment update for habitats, assemblages and bycatch species in the Torres Strait Prawn Fishery, scientific technical report, CSIRO, Australia.

 ——, Haywood, M, Hooper, J, Coles, R, Bartlett, C, Browne, M, Cannard, T, Carini, G, Carter, A, Cheers, S, Chetwynd, D, Colefax, A, Cook, S, Davie, P, Ellis, N, Fellegara, I, Forcey, K, Furey, M, Gledhill, D, Hendriks, P, Jacobsen, I, Jacobson, J, Jones, M, Last, P, Marks, S, McLeod, I, Sheils, J, Sheppard, J, Smith, G, Strickland, C, Van der Geest, C, Venables, W, Wassenberg, T & Yearsley, G 2007, Mapping and characterisation of key biotic and physical attributes of the Torres Strait ecosystem, CSIRO/QM/QDPI CRC Torres Strait Task final report, CSIRO Marine and Atmospheric Research, Cleveland, Queensland.